-Coreco is happy to announce that we have signed the Women in Finance Charter and have set our targets to improve the gender balance within the company and senior management, who are an integral part of the day to day running of the company.
+Coreco has set our targets to improve the gender balance within the company and senior management, who are an integral part of the day-to-day running of the company.

 In March 2016, Jayne Anne Gadhia, CEO of Virgin Money led a review into the representation of women in senior leadership roles in the finance industry on behalf of HM Treasury.